APMLA-2021/APMLA-WS_21-22_material/README.md

 **Plan**:  Thu 21st Oct  2021 - Fry 11th Feb 2022, 14 weeks, 2+2 hr/week, 14 weeks, 56hr

+**NEWS (18.11.21)**: please informally register to the class [here](https://forms.gle/mNpcwn9xRjCG23RR7).
+This is mainly needed to have the university collecting feedback about the class.

 **NEWS (10.11.21)**:
 1. Exam dates are **confirmed**:
 - Thursday, 10.02.22, 14.00-16.00, room N2 (Klausur).